hortinstein/tamatrix/README.txt

 it up.
 You can control the Tamagotchi yourself by pressing the 1, 2 or 3 key followed by an enter.
 Control-C will drop you into a debugging prompt, press control-C again to quit the emulator.

+When you first start up the emulator, it may be wise to do it with the -n parameter.
+This disables the AI.
+The very first thing that happens on an empty EEPROM is the Tamagotchi asking to set the time and date, and the AI doesn't know how to do that.
+The trick is to start tamaemu with the -n parameter, then use the 1, 2 and 3 keys (followed by an enter!) to set the date and name your Tamagotchi.
+There's no need to set the true time and date, by the way, gameplay doesn't seem to be dependent on that.
+After you've done this and the Tamagotchi has hatched, you can re-start tamaemu without the -n option and the AI should be able to do its thing.

 ***The Tamagotchi server***
 Just run 'make' and start it up.
 The Tamagotchis running on the same server will automatically connect to it.